Estimate States of Nonlinear System with Multiple, Multirate Sensors

 - Model your plant and sensor behavior using MATLAB or Simulink functions.

-- Configure the Extended or Unscented Kalman Filter block.
+- Configure the parameters of the block.

 - Simulate the filter and analyze results to gain confidence in filter performance.